razekmh/CSV-to-Arches-JSON/README.md

     ]
 }
 ```
-To upload a CSV file, the mapping file should be edited to match the _file_field_name_ attribute with the respective column names in the CSV file.
+To upload a CSV file, the mapping file should be edited to match the _file_field_name_ attribute with the respective column names in the CSV or shapefile file.

+more details about uploading the CSV file is available [here](https://arches.readthedocs.io/en/latest/import-export/#csv-file-requirements).
+You will see in the documentation page that only one level of cascading is allowed in the CSV format.
+This means that for an attribute such as _name_, you can include "children attributes" such as _name type_ and _name value_.
+However adding additional levels will confuse the system.
+Additionally, Arches sometimes gets confused by only one level.
+The behaviour of the CSV upload function seems to be unstable.

 ---
-### JSON upload:
+#### JSON upload:
+[JSON upload is not recommended](https://arches.readthedocs.io/en/latest/import-export/#json-import)due to its complexity